mhergoorgenian/QrGenerator/README.md

     ```bash
     git clone https://github.com/your_username/qr-code-generator.git
     ```

-2. Navigate to the project directory:
+2. Change the  `url` in script.

+3. Run the script:
     ```bash
-    cd qr-code-generator
-    ```

-3. Edit the `generate_qr_code.py` script to customize the URL and filename if needed.

-4. Run the script:
-    ```bash
     python generate_qr_code.py
     ```

-5. The QR code will be saved as `example_qr_code.png` in the project directory.
+4. The QR code will be saved as `test.png` in the project directory.

-## Contributing

-Contributions are welcome!
-If you'd like to add new features, improve existing ones, or report issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.